SikuliX/SikuliX-Docs/src/main/resources/docs/source/pattern.rst

         pImg = Pattern(someOtherImage).mask(ImageOrPattern)

-Be aware: in the latter case, both images must have the same size in pixels.
+Be aware: in the latter case, both base image and mask image must have the same size in pixels.

 .. py:class:: Pattern